newres/aesopica/README.md

 ### Conversion to common formats such as Turtle, N-Quads

 See the aesopica.converter and tests for examples.
+Note that certain formats, such as Turtle, are not designed with quads/named graphs in mind.
+In cases such as these use a converter that supports quads, to not lose such information.

 ## License